Sas1997/SAMA/Docs/SAMAPy_Documentation_v4.md

 The expected file names and formats are:

-- **`Eload.csv`** — Hourly electrical load profile.
+- **`Eload.csv`**, Hourly electrical load profile.
 One column, 8,760 rows, no header.
 Values in kW.
-- **`METEO.csv`** — SAM NSRDB weather file for your location.
+- **`METEO.csv`**, SAM NSRDB weather file for your location.
 Two header rows followed by 8,760 hourly data rows.
 Must include columns: GHI, DNI, DHI, Temperature, Wind Speed, Pressure.
 Download from https://nsrdb.nrel.gov/
-- **`house_load.xlsx`** — Building thermal load.
+- **`house_load.xlsx`**, Building thermal load.
 Excel file with heating load (Hload) in column 2 and cooling load (Cload) in column 3, 8,760 rows each, in kW.
-- **`Irradiance.csv`** — Only needed when `G_type = 2` (manual plane-of-array irradiance).
+- **`Irradiance.csv`**, Only needed when `G_type = 2` (manual plane-of-array irradiance).
 One column, 8,760 rows, no header.
 Values in W/m².

 If a file is not present in the local `samapy/content/` folder, SAMA automatically falls back to the bundled default.
 You only need to provide files you want to customize.